skatejs/skatejs/README.md

   - `polymer-micro.html` 17k vs 23k
   - `polymer-mini.html` 54k vs 23k
   - `polymer.html` 124k vs 23k
-- Due to the fact that Skate internally polyfills Custom Elements, it is faster at initialising components since X-Tags uses the WebComponentsJS polyfill.
+- Due to the fact that Skate internally polyfills Custom Elements, it is faster at initialising components since Polymer uses the WebComponentsJS polyfill.
 - Polymer uses HTML Imports to build their codebase.
 HTML Imports are currently very contentious and Google are the only ones who are pushing for it.
 - Skate supports JSPM, Bower, NPM and more.
 Polymer currently [only supports Bower](https://github.com/Polymer/polymer/issues/2578).